Happibee/sbacms/README.md

 - [ ] Reports

 *Fixes*
-- [Xs] Use one Login for all user types
+- [X] Use one Login for all user types
 - [ ] Merge similar components into one an use for all

 Minor To Do: